NoahGX/Realtime-Data-Streaming-Pipeline/README.md

 # Realtime Data Streaming Pipeline

 ## Overview
 In this self-project, we set up an end-to-end data streaming pipeline in realtime using Docker Compose.
-To accomplish this taks, we will integrate different components such as Apache Airflow, Apache Kafka, Apache Spark, Confluent Control Center, Confluent Schema Registry, PostgreSQL, and Cassandra.
+To accomplish this task, we will integrate different components such as Apache Airflow, Apache Kafka, Apache Spark, Confluent Control Center, Confluent Schema Registry, PostgreSQL, and Cassandra.
 The pipeline works as follows:
 - Using Airflow, we run a DAG (`kafka_stream.py`) that retrieves user data from the Random User API, in intervals, and sends it to a Kafka topic (`users_created`).
 - Spark is configured with connectors to Kafka and Cassandra, it consumes the user data events from Kafka and then stores them into a Cassandra database.